-Students may repeat a course under the following guidelines
+Students may repeat classes under the following guidelines.

-- When repeating a course, only the second grade is computed into the grade point average.
-The grade and hours for the first course are no longer calculated into the person's academic record, and the first course cannot be used to fulfill any requirements, even in those cases in which the grade in the first course is higher than the second.
+- When repeating a course, only the most recent grade is computed into the grade point average.
+The grade and the hours for the prior class are no longer calculated into the person’s academic record, and the prior class cannot be used to fulfill any requirements, even in those cases in which the grade in the first class is higher than the second.

 - A course must be repeated prior to taking a sequential course in order for the first grade to be taken out of the grade point average calculation.

 - Students can earn credit only once for a course; they cannot earn duplicate credit for repeated courses.
 (Exceptions to this policy are noted in course descriptions, such as those for special topics courses.)